DeonteDiggs/GameGen2021/README.md

 ### Game Mechanics
 The game starts with 3 boats, and there is a windblower cloud attached to each ship which allows the player to move the ship in the direction the wind is blown on a ship on a keyboard Z press.
 The windblower could be moved around 360 degrees using the right and left arrow keys.
 The shooting functionality is triggered by the press of X on the keyboard and is useful to destory the obstacles.
 The player also has the option to switch between the various ships using up and down arrow keys.

+### To Play the Game
+The easiest way to play the game is to download the setup from the installer folder.
+Another way is to clone the repo and start the executable file from the releases folder which would not require any setup.